 - Healthy Snacks – Class | Reasons

-The 2013-14 Food Show will have new categories and a theme.
-The categories are: Protein, Fruits & Vegetables, Grains & Dairy.
-The theme will be budget wise recipes.
+The theme for the 2014-15 Food Show will be Bringing Texas to the Table.
 The 4-H Food Show gives youth the opportunity for educational and personal development and recognizes members who excel in the 4-H Food and Nutrition Project.
 The Food Show is an individual contest in which a 4-H member prepares a dish in one of the contest categories and presents it to a panel of judges.
 During the presentation and interview with the judges, 4-H members exhibit the knowledge and skills gained through the 4-H Food and Nutrition Project, such as preparation steps, nutrients found in the dish, the functions of various ingredients, personal dietary needs, healthy substitutions, and cost analysis.
 Click here for more information and resources available for the Food Show.

 Nutrition Quiz Bowl